Chemotaxis-induced phase separation

-Providing a unified understanding of generalized Keller--Segel models, we expect that our theory will provide valuable insights into multi-species chemotactic systems~\cite{Wolansky2002,Liu.etal2019a,Muramatsu.etalsubmitted}, the interplay with different aggregation effects like phase separation~\cite{Zhao.etal2023,Demarchi.etal2023,Goychuk.etal2024}, and systems with more complex signaling~\cite{Ziepke.etal2022}.
-In particular, it remains an intriguing question whether traveling fronts observed in systems with chemoattractant consumption, rather than production, or nutrient uptake can be analyzed using a similar framework~\cite{Tindall.etal2008,Adler1966,Budrene.Berg1995,Cremer.etal2019}.
-Moreover, understanding the effect of noise on wavelength selection and the spatiotemporally chaotic steady-state will be an exciting future challenge.
+We expect that our theory will offer valuable insights into multi-species chemotactic systems~\cite{Wolansky2002,Liu.etal2019a,Muramatsu.etal2025}, their interplay with other aggregation mechanisms such as phase separation~\cite{Zhao.etal2023,Demarchi.etal2023,Goychuk.etal2024}, and systems with more complex signaling~\cite{Ziepke.etal2022}.
+In particular, interrupted coarsening and domain splitting may shape the thymus medulla \cite{Muramatsu.etal2025}.
+The predicted phenomena may also be experimentally accessible using engineered bacteria (see, e.g., Ref.~\cite{Curatolo.etal2020}).
+An intriguing open question is whether chemorepelling systems \cite{Liebchen.etal2015} and traveling fronts in systems with chemoattractant consumption or nutrient uptake can be analyzed using a similar framework~\cite{Tindall.etal2008,Adler1966,Budrene.Berg1995,Cremer.etal2019}.
+Finally, understanding how noise affects wavelength selection and spatiotemporally chaotic steady states remains an important challenge for future work.